2024/25 Undergraduate Course Policy

 Academic Integrity

 The University of Toronto considers academic honesty and integrity to be important to your education.
 Any conduct that violates the University's academic integrity standards—such as plagiarism or cheating—will result in serious disciplinary action.
-For further details, please read the University’s policy plus FAQs.
+See the University of Toronto website on Academic Integrity.
+All suspected cases of academic dishonesty will be investigated following procedures outlined in the Code of Behaviour on Academic Matters, sections B1 and Appendix A. If you have questions or concerns about what constitutes appropriate academic behaviour or appropriate research and citation methods, please reach out to your instructor.

-The work you submit in your courses is expected to reflect your own original thought and intellectual effort.
-To promote your learning and intellectual development in your courses, and to help you reach course learning outcomes, the use of artificial intelligence tools and apps is strictly prohibited in all course assignments unless explicitly stated otherwise by the instructor in the course.
+The work you submit in this course is expected to reflect your own original thought and intellectual effort.
+To promote your learning and intellectual development in this course, and to help you reach course learning outcomes, the use of artificial intelligence tools and apps is strictly prohibited in all course assignments unless explicitly stated otherwise by the instructor in this course.
 This includes, but is not limited to, generative AI large language models, such as OpenAI ChatGPT, Microsoft Bing, Google Bard, as well as auto-summarizing software such as Resoomer, QuillBot, or TLDRThis.
 Use of artificial intelligence tools in course written assignments may be considered use of an unauthorized aid, which is a form of cheating.
-More information on academic integrity and AI.
+For more information on academic integrity and AI, see Using ChatGPT or other generative AI tool on a marked assessment.

 Research Support